dmidlo/histdata.com-tools/README.md

 Recommended transforms are reported but are not silently applied, and nonstationarity never becomes a hard quality failure.
 Fitted exponential-smoothing and explicit-order AR/ARMA/ARIMA models use the separate contracts below.
-SARIMA, exogenous regressors, state-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.
+Explicit SARIMA/ARIMAX/SARIMAX models are also implemented as the third fitted family.
+State-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.

 Python consumers can call `classical_baseline_diagnostics_from_training_frame(...)`, then